SueBee21/easy-readme/README.md

   ## Installation
+  THe following dependencies are required:

+fs, inquire, axios

   ## Usage
-  This is a command-line application.
-The user is presented with prompted questions for each section of the README file.
-The user enters their information for each section.
-On answering all sections, the application will generate a README.md file that contains the users input under the relevant headings.

-  A video demostrating usage can be located here:
+ This application is used to complete a readme in the command line.
+The is prompted to enter information, and this is displayed under the corresponding heading in a README.md file.

   ## Credits

-  * Project includes dependencies from node.js: axios, inquirer, fs.
-  * Assistance from W3Schools.
-  * Screencastify utilized for video components.
+node.js: fs, axios, inquire.
+W3Schools

   ## License